Last updated on September 27th, 2023 at 02:51 pm

 Today, almost everything is internet-based.
 Most people carry their smartphone everywhere and can access a world of information anytime they want.
 For this reason, many dental practices are focusing on search engine optimization, or SEO, to make sure their business is in front of prospective new patients at the touch of a button.
 However, understanding the basics of SEO can be confusing.
-This in-depth guide is designed to explain SEO and the importance of good SEO for your dental practice.
+This in-depth guide is designed to explain the importance of good dental practice SEO.

 In this article: